WP-GEB-Estimator

 weight-perturbed generalization error

--- WP-GEB: Weight-Perturbed Generalization Error Bounds --
+-- WP-GEB: Weight-Perturbed GEneralization Bounds --

 This work was supported by the project JPNP20006 commissioned by NEDO